swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 * `*-PodsOnly` schemes pull all dependencies from CocoaPods and therefore are not very useful for local development of `JabberwockyHTKit`.
 * `JabberwockyHTKit` uses CocoaPods to install its one dependency `JabberwockyHTKitCore`, but the `JabberwockyHTKitCore.framework` can be found [here](https://github.com/swiftablellc/jabberwocky-head-tracking-kit-core-ios-binary/tree/master/JabberwockyHTKitCore.framework).
 If you don't want to use CocoaPods you checkout the repository with the framework binary and add it to the project.
 It might be best to create a new target similar to `JabberwockyHTKit-LocalDev` to get it to build properly.

+## Release Version (Swiftable Devs Only)
+1. Navigate to jabberwocky-head-tracking-kit-ios-binary directory
+    * `git pull`
+2. Update the JabberwockyHTKit.podspec file.
+    * Modify the version number in spec.version.
+    * Modify the swift_version if needed in spec.swift_version.
+3. Prepare Release Commit
+    * `git add *`
+    * `git commit -m 'Preparing <version> for release.'`
+4. Tag version
+    * `git tag -a <version> -m 'Tagging Release Version <version>'`
+    * `git push origin --tags`
+5. Do a pod spec lint from the version directory
+    * `pod spec lint --verbose JabberwockyHTKit.podspec`
+6. Upload to the `jabberwocky-specs-repo` Pods Repo
+    * `pod repo push jabberwocky-specs-repo JabberwockyHTKitCore.podspec`
+    * If you don't have the repo installed yet: `pod repo add jabberwocky-specs-repo https://github.com/swiftablellc/jabberwocky-specs-repo.git`
+7. **IMPORTANT** - Finish pushing the commit to master.
+    * `git push origin master`
+    * We don't do this before before, because we can amend the commit until the podspec lint succeeds.

 ## Applications
 `JabberwockyHTKit` is currently being used by the following applications in the [App Store](https://apps.apple.com/):
 * [Jabberwocky AAC](https://apps.apple.com/us/app/jabberwocky/id1438561966) - A touch-free text-to-speech app (Free).